AMWA-TV/nmos-testing/README.md

 This tool creates a simple web service which tests implementations of the NMOS APIs.

-The following test sets are currently supported:
+The following test suites are currently supported:
 *   IS-04 Node API
 *   IS-04 Registry APIs
 *   IS-04 Node API (Peer to Peer)